-- Revenue from the sale of goods is recognised when SYPTE transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to SYPTE. - Revenue from the provision of services is recognised when SYPTE can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to SYPTE. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption; they are carried as inventories on the Balance Sheet. - Expenses in relation to services received are recorded as expenditure when the services are received, rather than when payments are made. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.
+- Revenue from the sale of goods is recognised when SYPTE transfers the significant risks and rewards of ownership to the purchaser and it is probable that economic benefits or service potential associated with the transaction will flow to SYPTE. - Revenue from the provision of services is recognised when SYPTE can measure reliably the percentage of completion of the transaction and it is probable that economic benefits or service potential associated with the transaction will flow to SYPTE. - Supplies are recorded as expenditure when they are consumed where there is a gap between the date supplies are received and their consumption; they are carried as inventories on the Balance Sheet. - Expenses in relation to services received are recorded as expenditure when the services are received, rather than when payments are made. - Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.